Home Compare SAP.DE vs TYL

 SAP vs Tyler Technologies: Which Stock Looks Stronger in 2026?

 SAP SE holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Tyler Technologies still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The lead is spread across profitability and stability, rather than sitting in one isolated gap.
-The overall score gap is 13 points in favour of SAP SE.
+SAP SE leads by 14 points on the overall comparison score.

 INDUSTRY COMPARISON